 I always feel so much better when I exercise.
 I have more energy, my mood improves, and I feel younger, too.
-And of course, I know I’m increasing my bone density at the same time.
+And of course, I know I'm increasing my bone strength at the same time.

-But now there’s fascinating research that sheds light on just why exercise makes us feel so much better, and how important it is not only for bone density, but for quality and length of life.
+But now there’s fascinating research that sheds light on just why exercise makes us feel so much better, and how important it is not only for bone health, but for quality and length of life.

 The research points to three key benefits of exercise in addition to bone rejuvenation, and I’ve shared them below.

 1. Study: More Muscle Mass Can Prolong Your Life

 One of the effects of exercise is increased muscle mass.
 Yet amazingly, a new study shows a connection between muscles and longevity.